How to buy Huntington Ingalls Industries (HII) shares in Australia

 Huntington Ingalls Industries share price volatility

-Over the last 12 months, Huntington Ingalls Industries's shares have ranged in value from as little as US$133.9866 up to US$224.
+Over the last 12 months, Huntington Ingalls Industries's shares have ranged in value from as little as US$152.7665 up to US$221.5011.
 A popular way to gauge a stock's volatility is its "beta".

 Huntington Ingalls Industries overview

 Huntington Ingalls Industries, Inc. engages in designing, building, overhauling, and repairing military ships in the United States.
 It operates through three segments: Ingalls Shipbuilding, Newport News Shipbuilding, and Technical Solutions.
 The company is involved in the design and construction of non-nuclear ships comprising amphibious assault ships; expeditionary warfare ships; surface combatants; and national security cutters for the U.S. Navy and U.S. Coast Guard.
-It also provides nuclear-powered ships, such as aircraft carriers and submarines, as well as refueling and overhaul, and inactivation services.
-In addition, the company offers naval nuclear support services, including fleet services comprising design, construction, maintenance, and disposal activities for in service U.S. Navy nuclear ships; and maintenance services on nuclear reactor prototypes.
-Further, it provides life-cycle sustainment services, high-end information technology solutions, mission-based solutions, nuclear management and operations and environmental management services, defense and federal solutions, and unmanned systems.
+It also provides nuclear-powered ships, such as aircraft carriers and submarines, as well as refueling and overhaul, and inactivation services of ships.
+In addition, the company offers naval nuclear support services, including fleet services comprising design, construction, maintenance, and disposal activities for in service the U.S. Navy nuclear ships; and maintenance services on nuclear reactor prototypes.
+Further, it provides life-cycle sustainment services to the U.S. Navy fleet and other maritime customers; high-end information technology and mission-based solutions for Department of Defense (DoD), intelligence, and federal civilian customers; nuclear management and operations and environmental management services for the Department of Energy, DoD, state and local governments, and private sector companies; defense and federal solutions; and unmanned systems.
 Huntington Ingalls Industries, Inc. was founded in 1886 and is headquartered in Newport News, Virginia.

 Frequently asked questions